curveservices/todo-list/README.md

 ## Overview

-<a href="https://www.theodinproject.com/lessons/node-path-javascript-todo-list" target="blank"> Project To Do List</a> has been set as part of <a href="https://www.theodinproject.com/" target="blank">The Odin Project</a>
+<a href="https://www.theodinproject.com/lessons/node-path-javascript-todo-list" target="blank"> Project To Do List</a> has been set as part of <a href="https://www.theodinproject.com/" target="blank">The Odin Project</a>.
+Using webpack

 ## Assets